25 Top-Rated Attractions & Scenic Drives in Provence

 25. Aureille in Les Alpilles Mountains

-Aureille is a small and remote country town with a captivating Provençal ambience.
-Visitors are charmed by the distinctive old stone buildings, narrow pedestrian streets, and pristine natural surroundings.
+Aureille is a tiny country town with a captivating Provençal ambience.
+You will be charmed by the distinctive old stone buildings, narrow pedestrian streets, and pristine natural surroundings.

 This quiet village becomes quite lively during summertime, when several festivals take place.
 The historic parish church also celebrates its Saint's Day in mid-August.

 For travelers exploring Provence by car, Aureille is a good stopping point on the way to Les Baux de Provence or Saint-Rémy de Provence (both about 20 kilometers away).
-The village is in the heart of Les Alpilles Mountains, an appealing pastoral region that boasts unspoiled nature, an array of hiking trails, and ancient traditions.
+The village is in the heart of Les Alpilles Mountains, a pastoral area with many hiking trails and ancient traditions.

 Scenic Drives through the Provence Countryside